-The female elephant normally gives birth to a single calf, yet she can have twins.
-Female elephants might give birth every five years, and continue to mate until about the age of fifty.
-The female elephant's pregnancy will last up to 23 months, longer than other animals.
+The female elephant normally gives birth to a single calf, unless she has twins.
+Female elephants might give birth every five years, and continue to mate until about the age of 50.
+The female elephant’s pregnancy will last up to 23 months, longer than many other animals.
 When she does give birth, the calf can weigh anywhere from 200 to 320 pounds.

 The labor can last for several days, beginning with labor pains.
 The female elephant will lose her mucous plug, and contractions increase as the labor continues.
 Wild elephants normally give birth at night.
 It is believed this is to provide them with an undisturbed environment.
 A female in labor has been known to make attempts to interrupt the birth, if it is occurring during the day or early dawn.

 The amniotic bladder may push out before the calf, appearing like a balloon-like matter.
 The elephant may attempt to rub off the protruding bladder.
-The calf will pass through the birth canal, and the mother will separate the amniotic bladder from the newborn.
-Introductions to the new arrival will involve the mother sniffing the calf.
+The calf passes through the birth canal, and the mother separates the amniotic bladder from the newborn.
+The mother sniffs and blows on the calf.
 Once she accepts her calf, the mother will pull it towards her.

 Standing and Feeding the Calf

-Within an hour after arriving the newborn calf will be able to stand.
-Within a few hours the newborn elephant will be walking.
-After learning to stand on its own four feet, the calf's next goal will be to find its mother's breast and begin nursing.
-Calves will nurse for about four years, with mother's milk being its mainstay for the first six months of life.
-The calf will curl its trunk over its head which will enable its mouth to reach the mother's milk.
-A young elephant will begin grazing on grass and other foliage between the ages two to six years.
+Within an hour after arriving, the newborn calf is able to stand.
+A few hours later, the newborn elephant is walking.
+After learning to stand on its own four feet, the calf’s next goal is to find its mother’s breast and begin nursing.
+Calves nurse for about four years, with mother’s milk being its mainstay for the first six months of life.
+The calf curls its trunk over its head which enables its mouth to reach the mother’s milk.
+A young elephant begins grazing on grass and other foliage between the ages two to six years.

 Protecting the Young

-A calf will stay with its mother until it reaches adulthood.
-The young calf is protected by the herd.
+A calf stays with its mother until it reaches adulthood.
+The herd protects the young calf.
 While the adult elephants are normally not vulnerable to predators such as lions and tigers, the calves are.
-The herd will encircle the young calf to protect it from such dangers.
+The herd encircles the young calf to protect it from such dangers.